 The raffle is always a fun and exciting time for employees.
 We have perfected the event over the years, and the following tips will help you create a daily celebration at your business.

 How to Conduct a Daily Holiday Raffle for Employee Engagement

 Plan to have raffle from December 1st up until you close for the holiday.
 This gives your employees something to look forward to each day at work and builds excitement as the holidays get closer.

 Shop for the best deals on Black Friday and Cyber Monday.
 Utilize promo codes to get the gifts at reasonable prices.
 Your budget determines the number and variety of gifts you’ll be able to offer.
+You might even want to throw in some items with corporate embroidery on them.
 At InfoMart, we generally look for items in the $30–90 range, with a few gifts going above or below this.This year, I followed Walmart’s advertisements, filled my cart with all of the best deals, and came out over $8K.
 I waited until Black Friday savings kicked in at 10:01 PM before I checked out-and my cart was reduced to less than $5K.
 I have to admit, this event was strictly fun at first, but it has become a very strategic project to make sure we get the best gifts at the best prices; lower costs means more gifts for all!

 As I always say, the experience matters the most.
 You want to make sure that you don’t just give the employees a gift, you give them an atmosphere and excitement.

 We have dedicated place in the office for our holiday display.
 It’s on a tall run of cabinets, and every year my daughter scales the filing cabinets and does a cat walk as she decorates and puts together the raffle stage.
 In previous years, we created a long list of the naughty and nice boys and girls (you can imagine who was on the list!).
 This year, our theme is the Grinch.
 Every employee recieves a personal letter from us, with their raffle tickets, explaining the process.